 Sometimes, partly because of the latter, the choice is made to employ a confidant outside the organisation.
 Although this increases the distance between them and the reporter, it can also negatively affect the reporting threshold.
 In addition, an external confidant must always first contact people within the organisation because they lack the in-depth knowledge of the organisation.

 We do not consider the use of a confidant to be the best solution for potential reporters or for the organisation.
 To deal with these disadvantages, People Intouch has developed the SpeakUp® system.
-This internal hotline is 100% anonymous, available 24/7 and ensures that notifications are sent to the relevant person within the organisation directly, without the intervention of others.
+This internal reporting system is 100% anonymous, available 24/7 via multiple channels, and it ensures that notifications are sent to the relevant people within the organisation directly, without further mediation.